As per a recent study exploring workplace trends, “Workers who feel valued and supported are 2.5 times more likely to be highly engaged at work.”

 Family-Centric Benefits

-Modern companies recognize that supporting employees’ families is crucial for long-term retention.
-The definition of family support has expanded significantly, acknowledging diverse family structures and needs:
+Companies today recognize that supporting employees’ families is critical to retaining them for the long haul.
+The definition of family support has broadened, recognizing the wide variety of family forms and family support needs:

 Expanded Parental Leave

-Leading companies now offer up to 12 months of paid parental leave for all parents, regardless of their role in the family.
-This includes adoption, surrogacy, and foster care support.
+Top companies now offer up to 12 months of paid parental leave for all parents, regardless of the role they play in the family.
+This includes support for adoption, surrogacy, and foster care.

 Childcare and Elder Care Support